Types Of Car Sensors And What They Do

 Boost Pressure Sensor

 Where is the boost pressure sensor located?
-Find this engine sensor in the intake pipes at the throttle valve.
+Find this engine sensor in the intake pipes at the throttle body.

-Boost pressure is often displayed on a vehicle’s dash, and if the sensor fails and levels fall too low, you’ll experience reduced performance and acceleration.
-The engine may also have difficulty starting or feel rough while idling or speeding up.
+Boost pressure is often displayed on a vehicle’s dash, and if the sensor fails and levels fall too low, you’ll experience diminished performance and acceleration.
+The engine may also have difficulty starting or feel coarse while idling or speeding up.

 11. Crankshaft/Camshaft Position Sensor